acumenix/kubernetes-vulnerabilities/README.md

 Each CVE must have one of the following fields:

-- FixedIn: patch numbers that fix each vulnerable minor version (higher versions are assumes fixed)
+- FixedIn: patch numbers that fix each vulnerable minor version (higher versions are assumed fixed)
-- ExistsIn: a list of vulnerable versions (ranges of specific versions)
+- ExistsIn: a list of vulnerable versions (ranges or versions)

 FirstVulnerableVersion is the first version that exposed this vulnerability.